Anatomy of a Wild Woman

 and look at it with soft eyes, compassionate eyes, to know that she has done the best that she could possibly do with the resources and the tools that she had coming into this life, encountering the experiences that she had, with the people that presented them.
 She uses gut as intellect, her laughter is decadent and she is ripe with fun and folly.

-The Wild Woman digs deep into all of the stories to slowly unravel them so that she can see the bigger design that she is a part of in which those stories might have kept her away from had they remained intact.
-She is wild and she is free.
+The Wild Woman digs deep into all of the stories to slowly unravel them so that she can see the bigger design that she is a part of.
+She knows the price of leaving those stories intact and she chooses to be free of them.

 She is un-tethered, unbound.

-She is a lover, shaman, mystic, maiden, midwife of birth and death, weaver of dreams, adorned with sovereign radiance and the ability to heal.
-Keeper of ancestral wisdom.
+She is a lover, shaman, mystic, maiden, midwife of birth and death, weaver of dreams, adorned with sovereign radiance and has hands that heal.
+She is - the Keeper of ancestral wisdom.

-She is infused with a personal liberation and can dance and prance and spin and sing at the top of her lungs and not give a damn about what anyone has to say about it.
+Infused with a personal liberation, the Wild Woman dances her erotic dance and sings at the top of her lungs; not giving a damn about what anyone has to say about it.
 She acknowledges when she has mis-stepped.
 She looks to her mistakes for the answer to the lessons that only she can decipher.

 She holds space for other wild women with compassion and knows that their process is not the same as her own process and unveiling.